zapulam/StockPredictor/README.md

-# Stock Predictor
+# Stock Predictor - Authored by Zachary Pulliam

 This repo contains Python code and notebooks which can be used to train deep learning models to predict future stock prices.
-Authored by Zachary Pulliam.

 ## Setup